redfoxanna/diamond-poems/WeeklyReflection.md

 Tasks completed:
 * Completed readings and videos for week 7
 * Completed the exercise for week 7
-* Installed Chocolatey to my Windows machine so able to use OpenSSL to generate a certificate
+* Installed Chocolatey on my Windows machine so able to use OpenSSL to generate a certificate

+---

+### Week 8

 **Time spent 3/4/24- 2 hours**